omerbt/MIBIutils/README.md

 # Add MIBItiff files to the input directory

-* put the MIBItiff files in 'data/MIBI'.
+* put the MIBItiff files in 'data/MIBI' (in the project directory).

 # Run the script